Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 ## Imports

-The NixOS module system lets you import other modules by their path, which merges their option declarations and configuration settings with the current module.
+The NixOS module system lets you import other modules by their path, which merges their option declarations and option definitions with the current module.
 But, did you know that the elements of an `imports` list don't have to be paths?

-You can put an inline NixOS configuration in the `imports` list, like this:
+You can put inline NixOS configurations in the `imports` list, like these:

 ```nix
 { imports = [